hoffay/NW-Marketplace/testing.md

 ## Issue: Add Loss Control Services
  Tested by running the app and confirming successful compilation with no errors and the creation of a working button to redirect user to "My Loss Control Services" website.

+## Issue: Add navigation to the website
+ Tested by running the app and confirming successful compilation with no errors and the creation of a working navigation bar with all it's items.